- EOS R vs DSLR vs EOS M: Which Camera System is Right for You?

-The EOS M is a really great little camera, particularly for when you want to travel.
+The EOS M series includes compact and lightweight mirrorless cameras, particularly great for when you want to travel.
 It fits neatly in even the smallest of bags and I found that I was able to catch those photos that I might have missed otherwise.
-When we were shooting down at the beach in a really crowded area, I also found I was really confident using this camera being that it was so small.
+When we were shooting down at the beach in a really crowded area, I also found I was confident using this camera being that it was so small.

 It has an APS-C sized sensor, which means you can get excellent quality images without having to carry a huge camera.

 This camera uses the EF M lenses, which means you can get a range of lenses from a wide angle through to a telephoto that are available in a very compact size.
 You can also use your existing EF and EF S Canon lenses using the adaptor.

 Find out more about the Canon EOS M range.

 “If you’re looking for a camera that is going to give you exceptional picture quality but in a package that’s lighter and smaller than a full-size DSLR, then perhaps the EOS R is the range for you.”

 The EOS R System is based around a pioneering lens mount which allows you to explore even greater creative possibilities with both photo and video.

 As we step up to the EOS R range, we move up to a full frame sensor, which means you get even better image quality from your photos.
 Characteristically, a Full Frame Sensor provides you with wider fields of view, shallower depths of field and faster autofocus than their APS-C equivalents.